Colombian Sen. Miguel Uribe dies 2 months after being shot during a rally

 BOGOTA, Colombia — (AP) — A Colombian senator and presidential hopeful whose shooting at a political rally in June recalled some of the darkest chapters of the country's drug-fueled violence died Monday.

-The family of Miguel Uribe Turbay said the politician died at a hospital in the capital, Bogota, more than two months after the attack.
-Uribe, 39, was shot three times, twice in the head, while giving a campaign speech in a park and had remained in an intensive care unit in serious condition with episodes of slight improvement.
+The family of Miguel Uribe Turbay said the politician died at a hospital in the capital, Bogota.
+Uribe, 39, was shot three times, twice in the head, while giving a campaign speech in a park and had since remained in an intensive care unit in serious condition with episodes of slight improvement.

 "Rest in peace, love of my life.
 I will take care of our children,” his wife, María Claudia Tarazona, wrote in a social media post confirming his death.
 “I ask God to show me the way to learn to live without you.”

-A teenage suspect was arrested at the scene of the June 7 attack in a working-class Bogota neighborhood and authorities have since detained several other people.
-But it is still unclear who ordered the assassination or why.
+A teenage suspect was arrested at the scene of the June 7 attack in a working-class Bogota neighborhood.
+Authorities later detained several other people, but they have not determined who ordered the hit or why.

 The shooting, which was caught on multiple videos, alarmed Colombians who have not seen this kind of political violence against presidential candidates since Medellin drug lord Pablo Escobar declared war on the state in the 1990s.

-Uribe's own mother, well-known journalist, Diana Turbay, was among the victims of that period when she died during a police rescue after being kidnapped by a group of drug traffickers led by Escobar seeking to block their extradition to the United States.
+Uribe's own mother, well-known journalist Diana Turbay, was among the victims of that period.
+She died during a police rescue after being kidnapped by a group of drug traffickers led by Escobar seeking to block their extradition to the United States.

 “If my mother was willing to give her life for a cause, how could I not do the same in life and in politics?”
 Uribe, who was just 5 when his mother was killed, said in an interview last year with a Colombian news outlet.